cloudFPGA/cFSP/README.md

 cFSP is both a standalone command-line tool as well as a Python module that can be imported to a Python file.
 This allows the integration of cFSP into programming or CI/CD flows.

-To use cFSP as a Python module you need to add to import the `cFSP` module from the `cFSPlib` library, like below:
+To use cFSP as a Python module you need to import the `cFSP` module from the `cFSPlib` library, like below:

 ```